-Forge Retail Pulse: A sneak peek into robotic fulfillment, autonomous delivery, and pricing solutions
+Forge Retail Pulse: A sneak peek into optimizing the transaction moment, talent engagement, product discovery, and inventory visibility

 Essential Industry Reads

 Every year, Benedict Evans makes a presentation exploring macro and strategic trends in the tech industry.
 This year's presentation, “Three Steps to the Future,” is posted on his website.
 Exploring the future, present, and past, Evans looks at where we’re going, what’s happening now, and what we can learn from our past.
 Covering everything from Web3, the metaverse, VR, SaaS trends, cloud migration, e-commerce adoption, and the decline of TV and newspaper ad revenue, it’s a whirlwind look into where we’ve been, and where we could be headed.

 Every generation comes of age, and with the oldest of Gen Z now hitting 25, its impact on the world has only just begun.
 Following their “GenZ VCs Summit” in September 2020, Lerer Hippeau surveyed the participants to get their take on everything from their favorite companies to the future of work, spending habits, shopping preferences, how they discover new products, and more.
 Over on the Lerer Hippeau blog, Meagan Loyst has collected the results and put together an eye-opening and insightful read about what really matters to the next generation coming into its own.

 If you enjoyed reading this edition of Retail Pulse, please subscribe below to receive our future editions and early invitations to our Forge Retail Showcase events.